About Title IX

 Title IX is a federal statute prohibiting sex discrimination.
 Gender cannot be a basis for a person’s exclusion from participation in, denial of benefits, or subjecting him or her to discrimination under any education program or activity, including employment.
 This includes: admissions, financial aid, academic advising, housing, athletics, recreational services, college residential life programs, health services, counseling and psychological services, registrar’s office, classroom assignments, grading and discipline, recruiting for employment or the benefits of employment.
 The statute applies equally to men and women.

 The Board of Regents created the Institutional Equity Office on January 24, 2012, to promote and foster the University's commitment to prohibit gender based discrimination in the educational and employment context.
-There are two offices within the Institutional Equity Office, each with executive officers who report to the President and Board of Regents.
-The Equal Opportunity and Affirmative Action Office handles discrimination claims, as well as affirmative action plans.
-The Institutional Equity and Title IX Office handles claims involving the Sexual Misconduct, Discrimination and Harassment Policy and gender equity issues related to athletics.
+The Institutional Equity Office reports to the President and Board of Regents and handles discrimination claims, affirmative action plans, claims involving the Sexual Misconduct, Discrimination and Harassment Policy and gender equity issues related to athletics.

 Policy Violations Include: